HaloSPV3/HCE.Shared/README.md

 If the first plugin doesn't run into any issues and infers a version bump from unreleased commits, it will print the next version to the console.
-The [second plugin](https://github.com/felipecrs/semantic-release-export-data#readme) will export the next version and other information as GitHub Action Step exports.
+The [second plugin](https://github.com/felipecrs/semantic-release-export-data#readme) will export the next version and other information as [GitHub Action Step outputs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-using-output-as-url).

 ### Don't intend to publish a Node package?